ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 ### Protocol Summary Table

-💡You can answer almost any multiple-choice question about protocols just by looking at this summary table.
+💡 You can answer almost any multiple-choice question about protocols just by looking at this summary table.

 | Concept | Full Name | Purpose |
 |----------|------------|----------|